Creating modules in Jahia Studio

 Note that in the Modules section of the Administration, you can download the sources of deployed modules.
 The SCM (Source Control Management) information present in the module POM is used to download from the associated repository.
 See Source control.

 The sources path of a module is stored in its manifest when it is compiled.
 That way, the Studio always knows if sources are available for a deployed module, whether it has been compiled and deployed manually, created from the Studio or fetched from a source control repository.

 Also, the sources are watched so any modification is taken into account.
 It is used to keep source control status up to date, register new node type definitions and views, flush labels, etc.

 You can at any time compile and deploy your module from the Sources tab.
-It will execute the necessary Maven goals and thanks to OSGi, the module will be available without any server restart needed.

 Node type definitions (Modeler)